ajwills72/rmip/docs/topic1teachernotes.md

 **AW**: The trial-unique random generation of stimuli required is possible in Open Sesame, but you'll need to think how you support students to use a design like this (it's a bit beyond introductory level).

+**CW** I have replaced this paper with one which has a larger sample and a simpler design

 ### Xu & Metcalfe (2016) (_bad graph_)

 **CW**: Experiment 2 is key; effect size is: partial-eta-squared = .27